ManuelDMorales/resnet50-sngw-hff/README.md

 <br/>

 ![ResNet50](Pictures/ResNet50_complete.png)
 <b>Figure 1</b>.
-ResNet50 architecture used in this project; it consists of 50 layers in the main path, and 23,593,859 model parameters occupying 90MB in memory
+Residual deep learning architecture used in this project: ResNet50.
+It consists of 50 layers in the main path, and 23,593,859 model parameters occupying 90MB in memory.

 # Implementation structure